Reuben (band): 2008–present: Hiatus

 In June 2008 Reuben stopped recording and performing, and cancelled their planned July performance at the 2000 Trees Festival.
 Following the band's split, all three members went off into their own directions.
 Lenman stopped playing music for over a year to focus on his illustration work.
 However, after years of receiving letters from fans he was encouraged to get back into music which led to him releasing his debut solo album "Muscle Memory" in late 2013.
 Pearce and Davis however started the band Freeze the Atlantic and would go on to create 3 albums with that band before their eventual split in 2018.
+Davis joined the band Attendant in 2024, featuring on the debut album State of Disarray.

 On 24 July 2009, the Reuben website was updated to advertise a new rarities collection entitled We Should Have Gone To University.
 The collection, released in August 2009, contained every non-album track the band released as well as rare demos and session tracks.
 In addition there was a DVD containing the band's full set at 2007's Download Festival as well as interviews, documentaries and all of the band's music videos.
 The artwork for the collection was drawn by Lenman, and the collection was issued on Xtra Mile Recordings.

 In June 2019, Guy Davis joined Lenman for his show at The Palm House in Belfast.
 He would then join Lenman as one of two of the touring drummers on Lenman's tour for his third solo album "Shuffle."

+Influences and legacy

+Reuben have cited influences including At the Drive-In, Refused, Tool, Coal Chamber, Garbage, Far, Glassjaw, Helmet, Nine Inch Nails, Every Time I Die, Strapping Young Lad, Sepultura and Limp Bizkit.
+On In Nothing We Trust, they began to take influence from their contemporaries Million Dead, Oceansize, Hundred Reasons and Biffy Clyro.

+They have been cited as an influence by Alpha Male Tea Party and Pulled Apart by Horses.